ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/types/index.rst

 'Constant' types
 ----------------

 By adding the `const` modifier to a type, that type becomes "constant".
 Declaring a Variable with a constant type instead declares a Constant.
-Important notes about constants:

-- A constant must have an initializer; without one, it will compile error.
-- A constant's value cannot be modified after it's initializer.
-- If the entire initializer expression is "compile-time constant", then the value of the constant is also "compile-time constant"

-.. _compiletime_const:

-Compile-time constants
-^^^^^^^^^^^^^^^^^^^^^^

-Any value that is entirely known and unable to ever change starting at compile-time, is known as a 'compile-time constant'.
-Certain expressions and statements specifically require compile-time constant values.
-But, what things are compile-time constant?

-- Any :ref:`primitive literal<zslang_literals>` value, such as `5`, `2.7`, `true`.
-- Any declared constant with an initializer that is compile-time constant
-- The results of basic operators, where every operand is compile-time constant (ex. `5 + 2`, `2 < 6`)
-- The return of a function call to a `constexpr` function, where every parameter is compile-time constnat
+:ref:`Full section on constants<constants>`.

 Other Types
 -----------